dockerpac/dr/README.md

 [Back to the chronogram](#chronogram)

-# CHECKPOINT UCP and DTR are UP on Tigery
+# CHECKPOINT UCP and DTR are UP on dc2

 [Back to the chronogram](#chronogram)

-# 8. Communicate end of failover to Tigery
+# 8. Communicate end of failover to dc2

 [Back to the chronogram](#chronogram)